Thursday, September 7, 2023

 It's amazing how many marriage records and birth records from different counties disappeared that recorded that information, at that time.
 There were county clerks themselves that ignored the order.

 Just this uncanny movement of a lot of my kin selling out and leaving Virginia at that time.
-DNA tests, and family history have us as majority Scottish (Over 50% of those who test) more then any other ethnicity but also there are links to Melungeons, (who are black, white and Native) Native and Jewish ancestry.
+DNA tests, and family history have us as majority Scottish (Over 50% of those who test) more then any other ethnicity but also there are links to Melungeons, (who are black, white and Native) and Native.

-The Jewish ancestry was a shock, but I found them.
-A man named Daniel Joseph, who served with George Rogers Clark during the Revolutionary War.
+There were Jewish folk in Appalachia too from WAY BACK.
+I learned of a man named Daniel Joseph, who served with George Rogers Clark during the Revolutionary War.
 Yes, there were Jewish Communities serving during the Revolutionary War.
 The Declaration of Independence mentions God, but not Jesus Christ.
 The Constitution, God is never mentioned and it's on purpose.
 Religious freedom was that important to our founders.

 In the 1920s members of my famil sold out homesteads and moved and they didn't go into the coal mines.
 They just moved to another state.
 Now knowing my family history, I think Plecker had something to do with that.
 And anyone flying that flag spouting the worst, racist BS, better have a DNA test to back it up...because you never know.